safi-ullah08/Rugpull-Detecoter/README.md

 ### This bot has a 99.95% Accuracy of detecting rugpulls on base chain just by looking at a few transactions

+### Compared to traditional tools this has perfomed substantially better https://arxiv.org/abs/2403.16082 -> 73% Accuracy

 ## System Performance

 ### Confusion Matrix